Heroes-Global/uber-coding-challenge/README.md

   - Uniform interface: All resources are accessed via the URI:
     `/sfmovies/api/v1.0/movies/` and all results are represented using JSON.

+- The back-end is very restrictive as it only allows GET requests as there is no authentication mechanism to allow POST, PUT and DELETE to happen in a responsible manner.

-- Implemented in a test-driven fashion, but not done in the completely rigorous way.
+- Implemented in a test-driven fashion, but not in the completely rigorous way.
 - Used the Google geocoding service to obtain coordinates for each movie location.
 - Python code adheres to the PEP8 Style guide.

-### API

-- Flask: minimal framework for backend Python.

-### Database

 - PostgreSQL: A basic structure where one movie location record is translated into one row in a table.